 The average earnings for a bookkeeper is $42,806 per year, which comes out to just over $21 per hour.
 So many factors will affect what you can expect to earn from your business.
 Your location, the types of clients you work with, the volume of work you take on, and your rates will affect your income.
 Freelance bookkeepers often earn more than bookkeepers employed by a company since they can determine their rates and take on as much work as they like.
 If you’re driven to succeed, you could build your business into a highly profitable venture.

 Things to consider before starting a bookkeeping business

 When you run a bookkeeping business, it’s important to implement systems and processes.
-These systems create consistency and they can help to prevent you from overlooking important details or steps.
-They can also make you more efficient, and if you have multiple people working in your business, they can help everyone to work together smoothly and accurately.
+These systems create consistency, and they can help to prevent you from overlooking important details or steps.
+They can also make you more efficient, and if you have multiple people working in your business, they can help everyone work together smoothly and accurately.